 Receipt and Recordkeeping Requirements

-Each cardholder must maintain files of transactions by card, by month and by fiscal year.
-Included in each file must be original itemized receipts, PNC Bank statements (for billing cycles that had transaction activity), and transaction summary log sheets.
-(Exceptions to the filing process described above must be submitted in writing to the Assistant Dir for Card Services).
+Each cardholder should maintain files by billing cycle.
+Included in each file should be original itemized receipts/invoices, PNC Bank statements (for billing cycles that had transaction activity), and the transaction summary log (TSL).

 Receipts for business meals or entertainment expenses must be itemized and accompanied by a list of attendees and an explanation of the business purpose.
-See Alcohol/Entertainment policy for more details.
+See Entertainment/Business Meal Policy for more details.

 Original receipts are required as an internal control that helps substantiate transactions, are evidence that transactions are legitimate, and help prevent abusive practices.

 Policy for Missing Receipt: When an original, itemized receipt is lost or otherwise unavailable and all measures to obtain a copy have been exhausted, the ProCard Receipt Form should be completed.
 It must be signed by the cardholder/responsible party and his/her supervisor.
 This form should be retained with all other receipts, bank statements, and the transaction summary log in the monthly ProCard reconciliation file.
 The ProCard Receipt Form should be used on rare occasions and may not be used on a routine basis.
 Excessive use of the ProCard Receipt Form may result in the revocation of your ProCard.
 A pattern of missing receipts could be an indicator of fraud.

 Receipts, transaction summary logs, and PNC Bank statements must be retained for a period of 3 years.
 (Refer to the Controller's Office Retention of Records Policy for the archival period associated with grants and contracts.)